 Density: 10.49 g/cm3

-From historic times, silver has been valued as one of the most important minerals on the Earth, which is still the case today.
-Alongside its use in currency, it’s also used to make ornaments, tableware, and solar panels.
+From historical times, silver has been valued as one of the crucial minerals on Earth, which is still the case today.
+Not only has it been used to make currencies, but also ornaments, tableware, and modern electronic products like solar panels.

-Silver’s high electrical and thermal conductivity is the reason why it’s extensively used in the electronics industry for making conductors and coatings.
+Since it has high thermal and electrical conductivity, it is extensively used in the electronics industry for developing conductors and coatings.

 13. Lead